Snoqualmie (fireboat)

-According to Alaska Shipwrecks: 1750 - 2010, the Snoqualmie was destroyed by a fire, in Kodiak, Alaska, on March 6, 1974.
+According to Alaska Shipwrecks: 1750 - 2010, Snoqualmie was destroyed by a fire, at Kodiak, Alaska, on March 6, 1974.
 It stated that, after her retirement from Seattle, she had been re-used for a variety of purposes.
 Prior to the fire she was being used as a shrimp hauler.
-A coast guard vessel towed her away from a Kodiak re-fueling dock, to a point where she could be left to burn out without posing further danger.
+A United States Coast Guard vessel towed her away from a Kodiak re-fueling dock, to a point where she could be left to burn out without posing further danger.
 Observers said she burned for 36 hours.